rainie-yiyu/Drug-Recording-App/README.md

 2.delete the drug that you don't need anymore.
 3.record your blood sugar value.
 4.see if your blood sugar is out of range.
+5.As a user, I want to be able to save my drugplan to file 6.As a user, I want to be able to be able to load my drugplan from file